marcglasberg/fast_immutable_collections/README.md

 Map<String, int> map = imap.unlock;
 ```

 ## 4.1.
-Similarities and Differences to the IList/ISet
+Similarities and Differences to IList/ISet

-Since I don't want to repeat myself, all the topics below are explained in much less detail here than for the IList.
+Since I don't want to repeat myself, all the topics below are explained in much less detail here than for IList.
-Please read the IList explanation first, before trying to understand the IMap.
+Please read the IList explanation first, before trying to understand IMap.

 - Just like a regular map, an `IMap` is **not** an `Iterable`.
 However, you can iterate over its entries, keys and
   values: